hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5469

-Say, “None can ever protect me from Allah [if I should disobey Him], nor can I ever find a refuge other than Him.
+Say, “None can ever protect me from Allah [if I should disobey Him], nor can I ever find refuge except in Him.

 # 5470